supahgreg/cf-for-k8s/community/CONTRIBUTING.md

 > Note that we prefer bite-sized PRs instead of giant monster PRs.
 It's therefore preferable if you can introduce large features in smaller reviewable changes that build on top of one another.

-## Have a question or feedback, reach out to us
+## Have a question or feedback?
+Reach out to us!

-We are very active in slack channel [#cf-for-k8s](https://cloudfoundry.slack.com/archives/CH9LF6V1P) in the Cloud Foundry workspace.
+We are very active in the Slack channel [#cf-for-k8s](https://cloudfoundry.slack.com/archives/CH9LF6V1P) of the Cloud Foundry workspace.
 Please hit us up with any questions you may have or to share your experience with the cf-for-k8s community.
-To request a fast reponse during Pacific business hours, begin your message with `#release-integration @interrupt`
+To request a fast response during Pacific business hours, begin your message with `#release-integration @interrupt`